decretist/Dissertation/Chapter2/chapter2.md

     Parents are also referred to as internal nodes.
-A node that has no child of its own can be referred to as a terminal or leaf node.
+A node that has no child of its own can be referred to as a terminal or leaf node (because a leaf is at the end of a series of parent-child relationships on an actual tree).
 Parts are internal nodes that contain only other internal nodes (distinctions and cases).
     Chapters are internal nodes that contain only terminal or leaf nodes (inscriptions, rubrics, canons, and *dicta post canones*).
     Distinctions, cases, and questions are internal nodes that contain both terminal or leaf nodes (*dicta ante canones* and *dicta initialia* or *themata*) and internal nodes (cases contain questions, distinctions and questions contain chapters).

     Internal nodes encode information about the structural relationships between nodes; terminal or leaf nodes encode textual information.